-If you’re into spicy dishes with a rich, full taste, you’re probably going to love this green curry with mushrooms.
+If you’re into spicy dishes with a rich, full taste, you’re going to love this green vegan curry with mushrooms.

-Green curry is one of the spiciest of Thai curries, especially the ones from the south region of Thailand.
+Green curry is one of the spiciest of Thai curries, especially the ones from the southern region of Thailand.

-The coconut milk softens the spiciness a bit, but it is still very fiery, so be prepared for a dish with character!
+The coconut milk brings the spiciness a bit down, but it is still very fiery, so be prepared for a dish with character!

 1 large onion